 On the other end of the scale are solid wood drawers with dovetail joinery that look good and last long.
 In short, cabinets with white melamine-coated particle board cabinet boxes and drawers and flat panel doors are signs of cheap quality while veneered plywood, hardwood frames, solid wood doors of expensive, durable quality.

 Focus on New Flooring

 Relaying the kitchen floor is both a time- and money-consuming process but few things give a new life to kitchen renovation like a new floor.

 When it comes to flooring ideas, hardwood is the most well-known standard and material.
 Within hardwood, however, there are a lot of variations and differences.
 The most common form of hardwood flooring came in thick planks of solid timber.
 Solid hardwood is milled from a single piece of wood and hence a completely natural material.
 It is more adept at handling temperature and humidity changes.

 Many companies also offer engineered flooring –planks with a thin layer of hardwood on top, bonded with other layers.
 Engineered flooring is designed to prevent the floor from shifting during expansion and contraction cycles.

 Oak and walnut are two of the most common hardwood choices and for good reason.
 Oak is durable and stains well while giving an appealing natural grain and is reasonably priced.
 Hickory, maple, ash, cherry are also good choices too so take your time and decide accordingly.
 If you prefer a light-colored hardwood floor, ash is an ideal option, while people who expect a lot of foot traffic should consider hickory as an option.

 Add a Kitchen Island and Open up Your Space

-No matter how small or large, a kitchen island occupies a focal point in your kitchen and hence, are often the most focused item when it comes to a kitchen renovation.
-Natural stones like granite and marble along with engineered Quartz are some of the most commonly used material due to the variety they offer without compromising on durability.
+No matter how small or large, a kitchen island occupies a focal point in your kitchen and hence, is often the most focused item when it comes to a kitchen renovation.
+Natural stones like granite and marble along with engineered Quartz are some of the most commonly used materials due to the variety they offer without compromising on durability.